Translation vs Localization: How Amazon Sellers Can Localize Product Listings to Increase Sales

 Amazon generally requires all sellers, who plan to sell globally, to have:

 However, as we’ve seen in the example at the beginning of the article, these translations are rarely checked.
-So, all the responsibility lies with you as the online merchant.
+So, all the responsibility lies with you as an online merchant.
 And, although it’s a time-consuming process, investing in localization can help you optimize your listings and product descriptions for foreign marketplaces.

 Eventually, every Amazon seller wants to go international and win the hearts (and the pockets) of the buyers from overseas.
 However, someone who doesn’t understand your product won’t buy it.
 No matter how good your product is.